osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex1-files.md

 So far, we have relied on programs that send their output to the standard output and error streams, which HTCondor captures, saves, and returns back to the submit directory.
 But what if your program writes one or more files for its output?
 How do you tell HTCondor to bring them back?

 Let’s start by exploring what happens to files that a job creates in the sandbox.
-We will use a very crude method for creating a new file: We will copy an input file to another name.
+We will use a very simple method for creating a new file: we will copy an input file to another name.

 1. Find or create a small input file (it is fine to use any small file from a previous exercise).
 1. Create a submit file that transfers the input file and copies it to another name (as if doing `/bin/cp input.txt output.txt` on the command line)